Metopograpsus messor

 Metopograpsus messor is a species of grapsid crab that lives in mangroves from East Africa to Fiji.

 Description

 It grows up to 30 mm wide.
 The carapace and legs are mottled brownish green, while the claws are brownish red.

 Distribution

 The distribution of M. messor extends from East Africa, along the coast of the Indian Ocean, including the Red Sea and the Persian Gulf, and at least as far east as Fiji.
 Knowledge of its distribution has been clouded by confusion between M. messor and M. thukuhar, which can only be told apart by detailed examination, but there are reports of M. messor as far east as the Hawaiian Islands.

 Ecology

-M. messor lives in mangroves (including Avicennia marina and Sonneratia alba), as well as on rocky shores.
+Metopograpsus messor lives in mangroves (including Avicennia marina and Sonneratia alba), as well as on rocky shores.
 It lives under rotting wood, and is capable of climbing trees.

 Taxonomic history

 Metopograpsus messor was first described under the name Cancer messor by Peter Forsskål in 1775, in his Descriptiones Animalium, Avium, Amphibiorum, Piscium, Insectorum, Vermium, based on material he collected at Suez.